Kamigo6/Kamigo6/README.md

 🚀 I'm also taking my internship as AI Intern at [FPT Software](https://fptsoftware.com/) 🚀

-💞️ I’m looking for new insights in Machine Learning/AI/Deep Learning and I can share mine too 💞️
+💞️ I’m looking for new insights in Machine Learning/AI/Data Science/Data Engineer and I can share mine too 💞️

  </div>